Generate a Terraform provider from OpenAPI / Swagger

 speakeasy quickstart

-- Follow the interactive guide and provide the necessary information when prompted, including the path to spec.
-Make sure to choose
+Follow the interactive guide, providing the necessary information when prompted, including the path to the spec.
+Select terraform

-as the language of choice.
-Once you've finished the quickstart, you can regenerate the Terraform provider at any point by runningspeakeasy run
+When you’ve completed the quickstart, you can regenerate the Terraform provider at any time by running speakeasy run

 .